Managing the amount of cache generated

 Exclude the items with changing values

-You now exclude these items from the plugin so they don't cause a different cache id to be generated on each page load, generating an excess amount of cache.
+You now exclude these items from the plugin, so they don't cause a different cache id to be generated on each page load, generating an excess amount of cache.
 Use the settings on the Exclude Options tab to exclude the file or script that keeps changing.
-Read the Excluding files and declaration blocks article for more information on how to exclude items.
+Read the Excluding Files And Inline Scripts article for more information on how to exclude items.